svpra/svpra/README.md

 - C#, C++, x86asm, Ruby on Rails (as a mainstream)
 - Python, RUST, C, Julia (less)

-You can find me on:
+You can find me in:
 - [Telegram](HTTPS://t.me/svprax)
 - [My Site](https://svpra.ml/)